 WRS is a retirement pension benefit for most State, Local and School District employees in Wisconsin.
 WRS requires that participants contribute a mandated percentage of their income to the plan pre-tax (50% contributed by the employee and 50% would be contributed by MMSD).
-As of January 1, 2019, the participation percentage is 13.1% (6.55% by the employee and 6.55% by MMSD).
-As of January 1, 2020, the participation percentage is 13.5% (6.75% by the employee and 6.75% by MMSD).
+As of January 1, 2020, the participation percentage is 13.50% (6.75% by the employee and 6.75% by MMSD).

 There are a few ways to be enrolled into WRS:

 - At the start of your employment the FTE and/or combined FTE’s must be 2/3 or greater (1/3 or greater for those contributing before 7/1/11)

 - Become re-hired within 12 months of a separation with MMSD, when you contributed